this is my first time having a kid in school – and i’m learning a lot!

 so, we tried out this homework station to see if it would help with the disaster that is homework time.

-the first thing i did was buy a tri-fold display board. there are different sizes, and i used one of the smaller ones: 40″ x 28″ total. and they’re not too expensive either at just a few dollars. the tri-fold is great because i wanted to divide it into 3 sections anyway: a calendar section where he can practice the days of the week, months, year, etc.; a weather section where he can practice identifying the different types of weather; and a time section where he can learn about telling time. here’s how i made each section:
+the first thing i did was buy a tri-fold display board (aff link – that’s a pack of 12 but i’m sure amazon has a single one somewhere, but i couldn’t find it!). there are different sizes, and i used one of the smaller ones: 40″ x 28″ total. and they’re not too expensive either at just a few dollars. the tri-fold is great because i wanted to divide it into 3 sections anyway: a calendar section where he can practice the days of the week, months, year, etc.; a weather section where he can practice identifying the different types of weather; and a time section where he can learn about telling time. here’s how i made each section:

 1. calendar section: